ejriffer/Data-410-Final-Project/README.md

 ## Discussion and Inferences

-Of the four models logistic regression had the highest accuracy on the test data at 0.5900.
+Of the four models, logistic regression had the highest accuracy on the test data at 0.5900.
 However, looking at the confusion matrix we see this is because it predicted all losses.
-This might be because the averaged values over 5 games are lower than a lot of the data the model saw in the train set, and now does not see any values that are close to what the model would predict as a win.
+This might be because the averaged values over 5 games are lower than a lot of the data the model saw in the train set, and it now does not see any values that are close to what the model would predict as a win.
 I think there are ways to improve upon this model, including trying different penalties (such as L1 or Elastic Net), or adding a constant/intercept to the model.

 The model with the next highest accuracy on the test data was random forest classifier at 0.5434.
 While this is a decrease from the train data (accuracy 0.8027) it is above 0.5000 which shows that the model is utilizing the input variables to predict at a higher rate than randomly guessing.
 In order to improve this model you could look at hyperparameters such as max_depth or min_samples_split.